JohnBanares/MusicVisuals/README.md

     }
     case 5:
     {
-	//make circle start from the center of the screen translate(width/2, height/2);
+        //make circle start from the center of the screen if commented out this is zooming in from the top left hand corner translate(width/2, height/2);
 	//render and update 100 circles
 	for(int i = 0; i< loop_circle.length;i++)